A generalized Legendre duality relation and Gaussian saturation: Introduction

 for nonnegative $f_i \in L^1(\mathbb{R}^{n_i})$, $i=1,\ldots,m$.
 The model example is the datum\footnote{In this paper, we denote the identity map on $\mathbb{R}^n$ by ${\rm id}_n$. }

 for which the relation \eqref{e:GeneDual} coincides with the classical Legendre duality relation \eqref{e:LegendreDual}.
 Similarly, if $m\ge3$ and

-then \eqref{e:GeneDual} corresponds to Kolesnikov--Werner's duality relation \eqref{e:KWDuality}.
+then \eqref{e:GeneDual} corresponds to the duality relation of Kolesnikov--Werner \eqref{e:KWDuality}.
 As the functional Blaschke--Santal\'{o} inequality suggests, we are interested in the best upper bound of $ \prod_{i=1}^m \big( \int_{\mathbb{R}^{n_i}} f_i\, dx_i \big)^{c_i } $ for all nonnegative and \textit{even} $f_i \in L^1(\mathbb{R}^{n_i})$, $i=1,\ldots,m$, satisfying the duality relation \eqref{e:GeneDual}.
 Our main result is the centered Gaussian saturation phenomenon for this Blaschke--Santal\'{o} type inequality.

 \begin{theorem} Let $m,n_1,\ldots,n_m \in \mathbb{N}$, $c_1,\ldots,c_m>0$, and $\mathcal{Q}$ be a symmetric matrix on $\mathbb{R}^N$.
 For any nonnegative and even $f_i \in L^1 (\mathbb{R}^{n_i})$, $i=1,\ldots,m$, satisfying \eqref{e:GeneDual},